 This chicken tractor design is much simpler and lighter, and easy to move but the hens sleep elsewhere in a simple coop.
 You can either put the hens in it, or place it over precious lettuces to keep them out.

 Bernard Preston, a semi-retired chiropractor just loves the outdoors; whether it's soaring in gliders, keeping bees or working in his organic garden, life is a joy.
-He borders on fanaticism when it comes to a sustainable world for his grandchildren; and making sure the girls in particular get enough omega-3 to prevent breast cancer.
+He borders on fanaticism when it comes to a sustainable world for his grandchildren; and making sure the girls in particular get enough omega-3 to prevent breast tumours.
 Free range cage free eggs is part of that thrust.

 In the early mornings he writes his Bernard Preston books.
 If you've enjoyed this site, you'll love his novels.
 Hang onto your hat; they are controversial; and dead cheap on your Kindle or smartphone.
 At a dollar apiece he joking says they are aiming for a million sales!

 If browsing with Firefox, use right click and Open Link in New Tab, or you may get a bad gateway signal.